la2050/challenge/_2021/create/convergence-creative-solutions.md

   location of Hollenbeck Park to entice partners to invest in the vision.
 Our business development team is setting a goal of $100,000 raised in partnership support and for Converge LA 2050.
-Approximately how many people will be directly impacted by this proposal?: '6000' Approximately how many people will be indirectly impacted by this proposal?: '120000' Please describe the broader impact of your proposal.: >- We are the marketers that built the digital reach of Coachella, Rock the Bells, and Electric Daisy Carnival.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '6000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '120000' Describe how Los Angeles County will be different if your work is successful.: >- We are the marketers that built the digital reach of Coachella, Rock the Bells, and Electric Daisy Carnival.
 We will combine LA 2050’s current marketing assets with our expertise to increase the program’s digital